 To avoid a bar on compensation, you must file your claim for benefits within two years of suffering the injury.
 When complying with this NC workers’ comp statute of limitations requirement, you normally need to fill out Form 18.

 You should speak to an attorney before filling out Form 18 because the answers you provide will have a significant effect on your benefit level.
-An attorney can help you take advantage of important legal rights to maximize your benefits while completing your claim paperwork.
+A North Carolina workers’ compensation attorney can help you take advantage of important legal rights to maximize your benefits while completing your claim paperwork.

 Do Not Risk Losing Your Rights: Speak to an Attorney Immediately

-Properly healing after an injury is hard, and workers’ compensation is a complex area of law.
+Properly healing after an injury is difficult, and workers’ compensation is a complex area of law.
 This is a difficult combination to handle on your own.

 That is why you should not handle a workers’ compensation case alone.
 Our attorneys at EMP Law have decades of experience and have won millions of dollars for harmed employees.